 GM to pay first quarterly dividend in almost six years

-DETROIT (Reuters) - General Motors Co (GM.N) will pay the first quarterly dividend on its common stock in almost six years, marking another step in the U.S. automaker's recovery from its bankruptcy in 2009 and sending shares up 3.2 percent in after-hours trading.
+DETROIT Jan 14 (Reuters) - General Motors Co will pay the first quarterly dividend on its common stock in almost six years, marking another step in the U.S. automaker's recovery from its bankruptcy in 2009.

 The No. 1 U.S. automaker, which last paid a dividend in June 2008 before it moved to save money during the U.S. recession, said it will pay shareholders a quarterly dividend of 30 cents a share, payable on March 28 to shareholders of record on March 18.
 In 2008, its quarterly dividend was 25 cents a share.